DaoThanhThang/DaoThanhThang/README.md

 ## Education

-- (Graduated) HCMC University of Technology (HUTECH), Major in: Control and Automation Engineering, Year of Graduation: [Year].
+- (Graduated) HCMC University of Technology (HUTECH), Major in: Control and Automation Engineering, Year of Graduation: [8/2023].

 ## Connect